Tanks of the Israel Defense Forces: Pre-independence

 From January onwards, operations became increasingly militarised.
 A number of Arab Liberation Army regiments infiltrated into Palestine, each active in a variety of distinct sectors around the different coastal towns.
-They consolidated their presence in Galilee and Samaria.

 The Army of the Holy War, under the command of Abd al-Qadir al-Husayni, came from Egypt with several hundred men.
 Having recruited a few thousand volunteers, al-Husayni organised the blockade of the 100,000 Jewish residents of Jerusalem.

-To counter this, the Yishuv authorities tried to supply the city using convoys of up to 100 armoured vehicles, but the operation became more and more impractical as the number of casualties in the relief convoys surged.
+To counter this, the Yishuv authorities tried to supply the city using convoys of up to 100 armoured vehicles, but the number of casualties in the relief convoys surged.
 By March, al-Husayni's tactic had paid off.
-Almost all of Haganah's armoured vehicles had been destroyed, the blockade was in full operation, and hundreds of Haganah members who had tried to bring supplies into the city were killed.
+Almost all of Haganah's armoured vehicles had been destroyed, the blockade was in full operation, and hundreds of Haganah members who had tried to bring supplies into the city had been killed.
 The situation for those who dwelt in the Jewish settlements in the highly isolated Negev and north of Galilee was more critical.

 The Arab League began to believe that the Palestinian Arabs, reinforced by the Arab Liberation Army, could put an end to partition.
 The British decided on 7 February 1948 to support the annexation of the Arab part of Palestine by Jordan.

-Ben-Gurion ordered Yigal Yadin to plan in preparation for the announced intervention of the Arab states.
-The result of his analysis was Plan Dalet, which was put in place from the start of April onwards.

-The adoption of Plan Dalet marked the second stage of the war, in which Haganah took the offensive and the stated purpose of which was to take control of the territory of the Jewish state and to defend its borders and people, including the Jewish population outside of the borders, in expectation of an invasion by regular Arab armies.
-According to the Israeli Yehoshafat Harkabi, "Plan Dalet" called for the conquest of Arab towns and villages inside and along the borders of the area allocated to the proposed Jewish State—according to the UN Partition Plan.
-In case of resistance, the population of conquered villages was to be expelled outside the borders of the Jewish state.
-If no resistance was met, the residents could stay put, under military rule.
+David Ben-Gurion ordered Yigal Yadin to plan for the announced intervention of the Arab states.
+The result of his analysis was Plan Dalet, whose stated purpose was to take control of the territory of the Jewish state and to defend its borders and people, including the Jewish population outside of the borders, in expectation of an invasion by regular Arab armies.
+According to the Israeli Yehoshafat Harkabi, Plan Dalet called for the conquest of Arab towns and villages inside and along the borders of the area allocated to the proposed Jewish state—according to the UN Partition Plan.